• Skip to primary navigation

 Southern-fried apples are the perfect comfort food.
 A wonderful blend of sweet and savoury.
 The perfect filling for these tarts.
 These remind me of mini apple pies.

 Puff pastry is so easy to work with.
 While you are at it, give these pumpkin spice cinnamon rolls a try too.
 The perfect afternoon treat or dessert.
+Or how about apple puff pastry roses?
+An elegant dessert for any special occasion.

 I know Fall is here.
 Bring on all the apple and pumpkin recipes.
 Have you tried Smoked Grilled Apples?
 Such a cool dessert.
 How about an easy apple pudding recipe?

-Need the perfect fruit topping for pancakes, waffles and more.
+Need the perfect fruit topping for pancakes, waffles, and more.
 Check out this spiced apple compote recipe.

-Apples that will be used in the recipe.
+Apples that will be used in the recipe.Pin

 Nothing beats fresh apples in season.
-My mind keeps telling me to make muffins, coffee cake, dumplings, pies.
+My mind keeps telling me to make muffins, coffee cakes, dumplings, pies.
 Oh yeah, my husband keeps telling me to make apple crisp…like over and over and over again.
 He probably thinks I don’t hear him.
 I do, but right now I am choosing to ignore him.

 My grandkids are begging for Apple Muffins with Toffee Topping.
 If you LOVE toffee apples, these will be a sure hit in your house too.

 Frying apples is such a great way to prepare them.
 You can use them in so many delicious ways.
 They make the perfect apple filling.
-Use them as a topping in pancakes, waffles and ice cream too.
+Use them as a topping in pancakes, waffles, and ice cream too.

-Let me tell you, these are better than Cracker Barrel skillet fried apples.
+Let me tell you, these are better than Cracker Barrel skillet-fried apples.

 • frozen puff pastry